PODCAST

 Click to load video • No cookies until you watch

-Guest: David Bollier
+Guest: “Think Like a Commoner" Author David Bollier

 Episode 12: “The Etymology Nerd” Adam Aleksic on Algospeak, AI Slop, and the End of Writing